juanpcruz0209/Jupyter-Moons-Simulation-Resonant-Orbits-Tori/README.md

 ## Overview

 This project is a comprehensive Python framework designed to analyze the orbital dynamics of the Jovian system (specifically Jupiter, Europa, and Ganymede).
-It combines analytical tools from the **Elliptic Restricted Three-Body Problem (ER3BP)** with a robust **N-Body numerical integrator** to study stable orbits, resonant tori, and Lagrangian point (L4) stability.
+It combines analytical tools from the **Elliptic Restricted Three-Body Problem (ER3BP)** with a **N-Body numerical integrator** to study stable orbits, resonant tori, and Lagrangian point (L4) stability.

 The suite allows users to generate precise initial conditions based on stability maps (Poincaré sections), simulate the trajectories using a symplectic integrator, and visualize the results in high-quality 3D animations.